marikgoldstein/video_interpolants/README.md

 # Running the code

 Call main.py from a shell script with torchrun (required) and command line args.
 See run.sh for an example.
-Main then automatically runs the trainer.
+Mai.py launches the trainer, with all training logic defined in trainer.py

 In more detail, first see main.py and configs.py.
 Main.py just exposes a few basic arguments
 - which dataset